glngn/sbt-alldocs/README.md

 # sbt-alldocs

 Put **all** the documentation for a project in one place.
 Defaults to an `alldocs` folder under project root.
 Suitable for distribution of an alldocs for an alljar (aka uberjar).
-This will include all compiler version targets as well.
-Resulting in a large, but complete, set of documentation.
+This will include all dependencies and all compiler version targets.
+The result is a large but complete set of documentation.

 EG: screenshot of the generated `alldocs/index.html` for [docs.glngn.com](http://docs.glngn.com/latest/api/).